DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks

 where $S_r \triangleq \{ \Xs : \Xs \in \mathcal{D}, \text{ratio}(\Xs) = r, |\Xs|=M\}$ and $\text{ratio}(\Xs)=r$ means that the data points in $\Xs$ satisfies the mixing ratio $r \in \mathbb{R}^{N}$ from $n$ data domains and $\lVert r \rVert_1 = 1$. \end{restatable}

 The proof can be found in App.~\ref{app:reparameterization}, where we show that $\Xs^*$, the optimal data mixture of original problem $\ref{eq:original}$, satisfies a mixing ratio $r^*$ that is also the solution of reparameterized problem \ref{eq:reparameterized}.
-The reparameterized problem consists of an outer and inner optimization problem.
 DUET aims to solve problem $\ref{eq:reparameterized}$ in an iterative manner.
 At the outer optimization level (global), DUET uses BO to exploit feedback from the evaluation task to propose a promising mixing ratio $r_t$ at each iteration $t$.
-At the inner optimization level (local), we introduce a sampling strategy that uses the IF value of each data point w.r.t. its local domain to retrieve a high-quality subset of data points that satisfies the proposed mixing ratio $r_t$ and approximately solves the inner problem.
-By repeating the process iteratively, DUET theoretically converges (Theorem.~\ref{regret-abollo}) to the optimal data mixture and outperforms other baselines in our empirical experiments (Sec.~\ref{subsec:main-results}).
+At the inner optimization level (local), we introduce a sampling strategy that uses local domain data selection to retrieve a high-quality data subset that satisfies mixing ratio $r_t$.

-To illustrate DUET qualitatively, consider a setting where an LLM is deployed to converse with users that frequently ask layman scientific questions (but we do not know this).
-At first, an LLM fine-tuned on data from different domains uniformly cannot perform optimally on the task since most of the fine-tuning data are irrelevant.
-Globally, DUET uses BO and feedback from the task to automatically place more weight w.r.t.~mixing ratio $r$ on the Wikipedia domain (better for layman scientific questions).
-Locally, DUET uses IF to remove low-quality data points (e.g., stub articles) from Wikipedia data \citep{quality-wiki}.
-Doing so optimizes the training data mixture iteratively.